foopod/gbaGamejam2021/README.md

 Follow along with me as I attempt to build a platformer thing maybe..

-So yeah, pull up a seat and enjoy the journey.
+So yeah, pull up a seat and enjoy the journey, if you are new you can start from the bottom or [read on my site](http://jonoshields.com/gamejam/) for better navigation.

 ## To-do